deltafy/handbook/README.md

 A choir member should be able to follow, but a conductor is responsible of making sure everyone follows.
 In this case, we can ensure that teams grow with little to no blame.

-### Teams

-Contrary to popular belief, a _high-performing team_ is not created through rigid structure and a strict playbook.
-A team's success should not be measured only by the value that individuals bring on the table, but also the satisfaction that every individual receives in the game and playing with the team.

-There is beauty in chaos, and the beauty of nature itself is built from chaos.
-All magnificient things in nature share one thing in common: they are all formed by the coalescence of atoms with diverse intrinsic properties.

-In the context of teams and organizations, we believe natural selection is at play.
-In other words, we believe that unbreakable team cohesion is built around chaotic systems, and chaotic and disorganized teams naturally amalgamate.

-We highly believe that a very effective team is made out of diverse and autonomous individuals who make efforts in leading themselves, advocating for open communication and transparency, building healthy relationships, establishing respectful and healthy relationships, and aligning their values and goals.

 ### World View and Ethics

 Deltafy is founded by individuals who wanted to change the world and make an impact on people's lives.